zx80/flask-simple-auth/README.md

 - integrates cleanly authentification and authorizations, including handling *404* transparently.
 Our [implementation](demo/todos-fsa.py) of the doc [example](demo/todos-frf.py)
-is both shorter (32 vs 40 cloc), elegant and featureful.
+is shorter (32 vs 40 cloc), elegant and featureful.

 ## TODO